ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

 * If you have an {{site.data.keyword.cloud_notm}} Direct Link on your account, you must establish a tunnel between the cross-connect router and the customer edge to have access to the virtual data center.
 * You can order only one private network endpoint per virtual data center.
-* If you want to change the device type of your private network endpoint, you must first delete the existing private network endpoint and then create a new private network endpoint with the new device type.
+* If you want to change the device type of your private network endpoint, you must first delete the existing private network endpoint.
+Then, create a new private network endpoint with the new device type.
 * You can simultaneously make resource updates to your virtual data center instance while you create or delete a private network endpoint.

 ## System settings